jwarz/data-scientists-tools/intermediate_data_visualization_with_ggplot2/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-85-1.png)<!-- -->

+Bar plots 2.0! slightly overlapping bar plots are common in the popular press and add a bit of style to your data viz.

 ## Bar plots: Using aggregated data

 If it *is* appropriate to use bar plots (see the video!), then it nice